 In the plugin world there are many different types of equalizers, each having it’s own unique flavour.
 This can make it confusing to the beginner audio engineer as there’s almost two many options out there.

-To make things easier, I’ve compiled a guide to some of my favourite parametric eq plugins for any budget.
+To make things easier, I’ve compiled a guide to some of the best parametric eq plugins for any budget.
 I’ve also included a few tips on my favourite uses for each that will have you mastering the parametric eq in no time!

-EQ3 (or Any Stock Parametric Eq Plugin that comes with your DAW!)
+EQ3 (or any EQ Plugin that comes with your DAW!)

 You may be surprised to see this at the top off the list but I am a firm believer that most stock parametric EQs are good enough to mix an entire album with.
 I didn’t have a big budget when I was first getting started mixing so it was all I used.